scipp/scipp/doc/type-erased-prototype.md

   How can they access it efficiently?
   - Store pointer to other columns?
     Prevent removing columns if there are any references to it.
+- We should definitely investigate how `Dataset` could support better cache reuse by chaining several operations or algorithms.
+  - At runtime or compile-time?
+  - Do we need things like expression templates to make this work?
+    Does not play nicely with `auto`.
+  - Is it worth the effort, given that we may often be limited by I/O?

 ## Example